grannycart/by-sound-alone_source/beta-manuscript/2_Chapter.md

 Hemi pointed to the obvious small x at the end of a string of grease pencil dashes.

 "To pick this job up, we need to reach the destination I had been aiming for before we got side-tracked," said Percy, "and that destination is here."
-She pointed to a small feature on the chart.
+She pointed to a small feature on the chart with a grease-stained finger.

 Shakes set his coffee mug down on the glass covering the chart and pulled down the retractable magnifier.
 He leaned over the chart and read the label of the feature Percy had pointed to.
 "It says, 'deserted.'
 That's where your big fuckin' score awaits Captain Percy?
 A deserted island?"

 "It _was_ deserted when this chart was made.
 And the current residents would probably prefer the charts remain labeled that way.
 But over the last ten years or so, a small depot was built there.
 Look..."
 She took the grease pencil and drew a lightweight but long line across hundreds of miles of ocean.
 "The Territorial Authority boundary is roughly about here.
 With total assholes on this side we are currently on, and only sort-of assholes on the other.
 So you can see how it makes sense to put a depot on that deserted island just across the line to help facilitate trade in, out, and through Asshole-vania over here."

 "The Authority on this side of the line _are_ a bunch of aggressive motherfuckin' assholes," said Shakes.
 "They must just fuckin' hate having that depot there."